Course Evaluations (Policy and Procedure)

 Although the Online Course Evaluations (ONCE) and Teaching Excellence Awards (TEA) are conducted at the same time and through the same platform, they are two entirely separate processes.
 The results from ONCE and TEA are independent of each other – neither affects nor influences the other.

-ONCE (Online Course Evaluations)
+ONCE Course Evaluations

-TEA recipients exemplify the values behind Seymour Schulich’s vision for these awards, demonstrating excellence in areas such as:
+TEA recipients exemplify the values behind Mr. Seymour Schulich’s vision for these awards, demonstrating excellence in areas such as:

 • Knowledge of, and enthusiasm for, the subject matter